 This subject introduces students to current issues related to the protection and enforcement of human rights and the effectiveness of legal and non-legal measures in promoting peace and resolving conflict between states.

-This course will appeal to creative students wishing to create their own software.
-Students will learn screen design and how to write the actual program 'code' using common programming languages.
-They will use techniques found in both traditional and modern development approaches.
+This subject will appeal to creative students wishing to develop their own software and video games.
+Students will learn screen design and how to write an actual program 'code' using common programming languages.
+Students will learn game design and development and how to build 3D characters and virtual worlds.

-This course extends the mathematical studies of Mathematics for Humanities A with particular emphasis on applications to problems in Economics and Finance.
+This subject extends the mathematical studies of Mathematics for Humanities A with particular emphasis on applications to problems in Economics and Finance.

 This course extends the mathematical studies of Mathematics for Science A with particular emphasis on applications to physical problems.

-Prerequisite: Students must achieve a high standard in the Mathematics test held during Orientation at the College and be concurrently studying Mathematics for Science A or have achieved a high level in Mathematics for Science A. Science A or Mathematics for Humanities A.
+Students must achieve a high standard in the Mathematics test held during Orientation at the College and be concurrently studying Mathematics for Science A or have achieved a high level in Mathematics for Science A. Science A or Mathematics for Humanities A.

-This course extends topics from the core Mathematics for Science course.
+This subject extends topics from the core Mathematics for Science course.
 The material is treated in considerable depth.
 Advanced Mathematics B may be studied as a minor, subject to prerequisites below.

-Prerequisite: Advanced Mathematics A or high achievement in Mathematics for Science A or Mathematics for Humanities A. Students must be concurrently studying the Mathematics for Science B course.
+Advanced Mathematics A or high achievement in Mathematics for Science A or Mathematics for Humanities A. Students must be concurrently studying the Mathematics for Science B course.

 This subject aims to develop a fundamental understanding of Music.
 Students will gain the opportunity to perform in concert (solo, duo and ensemble), attend concerts, meet professional musicians and widen their music repertoire.

-Prerequisite: This subject assumes students have some knowledge of musical notation.
+This subject assumes students have some knowledge of musical notation.
 An audition and interview are required.
 An additional fee for individual tuition is payable for this subject.

-Prerequisite: Pass Music Elective A OR special audition and theory test.
+Pass Music Elective A or special audition and theory test.
 An additional fee for individual tuition is payable for this subject.

-This course will offer learning experiences that help students develop an understanding of physicists work.
-Students will be introduced to the knowledge and applications which result from the work of physicists.
+This subject will offer learning experiences that help students develop an understanding of physicists' work.
+Students will be introduced to the knowledge and applications which results from the work of physicists.

 Experiments form a major component of the course and are designed to develop practical skills and introduce students to new technology.

-Co-requisite: At least Mathematics for Humanities, but Mathematics for Science is strongly recommended.
+At least Mathematics for Business, but Mathematics for Science is strongly recommended.

-This course focuses on the human characteristics of contemporary Australian society, on the factors that have influenced the creation of a unique Australian identity and a diversity of Australian communities.
-The course aims to promote knowledge, skills, understanding and values regarding Australia’s physical and human environments and aspects of Australian society – its individuals, families and communities.
+This subject focuses on the human characteristics of contemporary Australian society, on the factors that have influenced the creation of an unique Australian identity and a diversity of Australian communities.
+The course aims to promote knowledge, skills, understanding and values regarding Australia’s physical and human environments and aspects of Australian society and its individuals, families and communities.